 - It comes with four cars and four flash chargers, so it's great for a group to play

-- Race tracks come together quickly and cars charge in under 10 seconds, so there's not much waiting
+- Race tracks join together quickly and cars charge in under 10 seconds, so there's not much waiting

 - The track pieces can only be arranged in one way, so the play experience is less diverse than other race track toys

-The simple slam launcher means even younger kids can use and enjoy this race track, which assembles fairly quickly and doesn’t take up that much room in use.
+The simple slam launcher means even younger kids can use and enjoy this race track, which assembles quickly and doesn’t take up that much room.
 It’s a fun alternative to traditional race track toys, but be aware that it can be a bit loud, and that the repetitive nature of the play may make the track less interesting to older children.

 What we love